 1 with two or more doors to prevent continuous and unobstructed passage by allowing the release of 2 only one door at a time.
 3 (4) Door openings shall be protected by listed, self-closing fire doors that have a fire resistance rating 4 of not less than 1 hour.
 5 (5) Where a PSAP has windows, the following requirements shall apply: 6 (A) Windows shall be a minimum of 4 ft (1.2 m) above floor level.
 7 (B) Windows shall be rated for bullet resistance to Level 4 as defined in UL 752, Standard for 8 Safety Bullet-Resistant Equipment.
 9 (C) Windows that are not bullet resistant shall be permitted provided that they face an area that 10 cannot be accessed or viewed by the general public.
 11 (D) Windows that are required to be bullet resistant shall be configured so that they cannot be 12 opened.
 13 (E) Walls with bullet-resistant windows shall be required to provide the same level of 14 protection as the window.
 15 (6) Means shall be provided to prevent unauthorized vehicles from approaching the building housing 16 the PSAP to a distance of no less than 82 ft (25 m).
 17 (7) As an alternative to prevent unauthorized vehicles, unauthorized vehicles shall be permitted to 18 approach closer than 82 ft (25 m) if the building has been designed to be blast resistant.
 19 (e) Lighting.
 20 (1) Artificial lighting shall be provided to enable personnel to perform their assigned duties.
 21 (2) Emergency Lighting.
 The PSAP shall be equipped with emergency lighting that shall illuminate 22 automatically immediately upon failure of normal lighting power.
 23 (3) Illumination levels shall be sufficient to allow all essential operations.
-24 (f) Circuit Cons struction and Arrangement.
+24 (f) Circuit Cons truction and Arrangement.
 25 (1) As-built drawings shall be provided.
-26 20 (2) Circuits shall not pass over, pass under, pass through, or be attached to buildings or property that 27 (2) Circuits shall not pass over, pass under, pass through, or be attached to buildings or property that are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining (2) 27 (2) (3) are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining 27 28 are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining the system.
-27 28 29 are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining the system.
-Emergency 911 call instruments installed in buildings not under control of the PSAP shall be on 27 28 29 30 (3) are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining the system.
-Emergency 911 call instruments installed in buildings not under control of the PSAP shall be on separate dedicated circuits.
-27 28 29 30 31 (3) are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining the system.
-Emergency 911 call instruments installed in buildings not under control of the PSAP shall be on separate dedicated circuits.
-The combination of public emergency services communication and signaling (C&S) circuits in the 27 28 29 30 31 32 (3) are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining the system.
-Emergency 911 call instruments installed in buildings not under control of the PSAP shall be on separate dedicated circuits.
-The combination of public emergency services communication and signaling (C&S) circuits in the same cable with other circuits shall comply with the following: 27 28 29 30 31 32 33 (3) are not owned by, or under the control of, the PSAP or the entity that is responsible for maintainingthe system.Emergency 911 call instruments installed in buildings not under control of the PSAP shall be onseparate dedicated circuits.The combination of public emergency services communication and signaling (C&S) circuits in thesame cable with other circuits shall comply with the following:(A)Other municipally controlled C&S circuits shall be permitted; or
+26 (2) Circuits shall not pass over, pass under, pass through, or be attached to buildings or property that 27 are not owned by, or under the control of, the PSAP or the entity that is responsible for maintaining 28 the system.
+29 (3) Emergency 911 call instruments installed in buildings not under control of the PSAP shall be on 30 separate dedicated circuits.
+31 (4) The combination of public emergency services communication and signaling (C&S) circuits in the 32 same cable with other circuits shall comply with the following: 33 (A) Other municipally controlled C&S circuits shall be permitted; or 34 (B) Circuits of private signaling organizations shall be permitted only by permission of the 35 PSAP.
+36 (g) Undergroun d Cables.